django-cms/django-cms/docs/faq/common_issues.rst

 Sandbox access violation: Blocked a frame
 *****************************************

+Setting an `x-frame-options` header will break certain toolbar funcationality.

-Some applications for Django such as `djangosecure` will set the header `x-frame-options: DENY`.
-This will break certain toolbar functionality.
+For example, `djangosecure` will set the header `x-frame-options: DENY` for you.

 Example error in browser console: